AtaifaFaisal87/AtaifaFaisal87/README.md

 ## 👩‍💻 About Me

-I'm a **Computer Systems Engineering** student at **NED University of Engineering & Technology**, with a strong interest in understanding technology from the ground up.
+I'm a **Computer Systems Engineering** student at **NED University of Engineering & Technology**, interested in understanding technology from the ground up.

-I enjoy exploring the connection between **hardware and software** including programming, computer systems, and digital architecture.
-I'm continuously building my skills in programming, problem-solving, and core computing concepts while exploring **AI**, **cybersecurity**, and **software development**.
+I enjoy exploring the connection between **hardware and software**, along with programming, computer systems, and digital architecture.

 📫 How to reach me: [ataifafaisal2007@gmail.com](mailto:ataifafaisal2007@gmail.com)